New Internet Hot Spots? Neighborhood Effects and Internet Censorship

 Finally, it seems intuitive that Internet penetration would be inversely related to Internet censorship.
 States that censor the Internet seem likely to also impede the development of Internet infrastructure and hinder access.
 Again, this may not be the case.
 In ‘Free’ countries Philippines, Ukraine, and South Africa, only 35-50% of the population has access to the Internet.
 This is the same percentage of Internet penetration found in ‘Not Free’ countries China, Uzbekistan, and Vietnam.
 Even at the higher levels of Internet access (~85-95%), one finds countries like the United Arab Emirates and Bahrain (Not Free) as well as Iceland and Japan (Free).

 In short, many of the usual suspects such as regime type, level of economic development, and Internet penetration may not have as linear an impact on Internet censorship as is commonly assumed.
-Conversely, the spatial patterns (shown in these interactive maps from Freedom House and Web Index) seem quite apparent with regard to Internet censorship.
+Conversely, the spatial patterns (shown in these interactive maps from Freedom House) seem quite apparent with regard to Internet censorship.
 For example, Africa exhibits discrete clusters of both openness and censorship, as does Asia, while Western Europe and the Middle East exhibit larger, regional clustering patterns at extreme ends of the censorship spectrum.
 There appears to be a neighborhood effect that may in fact more consistently influence a state’s likelihood of Internet censorship than these domestic factors.

 This initial look at the data on Internet censorship highlights the need to more rigorously test many common assumptions about Internet censorship.
 Comprehensive quantitative analysis using spatial statistics modeling techniques could be applied to further test these hypotheses and evaluate the cross-sectional and temporal trends.
 These models should include additional control variables such as education levels and urbanization, temporal lags, as well as explore the potential for interactive effects between geography (i.e. contiguity) and some of the domestic factors discussed here.
 Until then, there’s a chance that global Internet ‘hot spots’ may soon become just as synonymous with Internet censorship as it is with Internet access.